jzebor/cvssfuzz/README.md

 ## Usage
 ### As a module in your test code
 To use CVSS Fuzz, import the package and use its provided functions.
+The fuzzer object is a callable generator.
 Below is a basic example:

 ```python
 from cvssfuzz import CVSSFuzz